CynthiaPeter/at_client_sdk/at_client/README.md

-To get a basic overview of the SDK, it is important that you visit [atsign docs](https://atsign.dev/docs/overview/).
+To get a basic overview of the SDK, please visit [atsign docs](https://atsign.dev/docs/functional_architecture/).

-> To use this package you must be having a basic setup, Follow here to [get started](https://atsign.dev/docs/get-started/setup-your-env/).
+> To use this package you must have a basic setup, Follow here to [get started](https://atsign.dev/docs/get-started/setup-your-env/).

 Check how to use this package in the [at_client installation tab](https://pub.dev/packages/at_client/install).